 Not all threats to election security come from outside the country.
 The FBI warns that domestic extremists are plotting against the government and the voting system.
 These extremists have been observed threatening candidates and events, including campaign rallies and political conventions.
 Some have also attacked the offices of political parties and individual candidates.

 FBI Director Christopher Wray notes that the biggest domestic threat to the election process comes from white supremacist groups.
 The Anti-Defamation League reports that these far-right groups were responsible for 77% of murders committed by domestic extremist groups over the past decade.

 Responding to Election Threats

-Contact us today to learn more about Wickr Pro, the secure communications platform used by governments and political campaigns.
+Contact us today to learn more about AWS Wickr, the secure communications platform used by governments and political campaigns.